 Of course.
 Visa, MasterCard, Discover and American Express.
 Sorry, no Diner’s Club.

-What if I don’t have a PayPal or Google account?
+What if I don’t have a PayPal account?

 Not a problem.
 You can use any credit card through PayPal without having a formal PayPal account.

 I’m a poor filmmaker!
 Why should I spend my money on this?